-The Canada Pension Plan (CPP) death benefit is a one-time, lump-sum payment provided to the estate of a deceased CPP contributor.
-In 2025, the maximum CPP death benefit is $2,500, but in some cases, it can go up to $5,000 amount, totally depending on the contribution details.
+The Canada Pension Plan (CPP) death benefit is a one-time, lump-sum payment provided to the estate of a deceased CPP contributor. the maximum CPP death benefit is $2,500, but in some cases, it can go up to $5,000 amount, totally depending on the contribution details.
 This Death benefit payment is provided by Service Canada to help ease the financial burden on families after an accident.

 | Key Point | Details |